fluid-project/infusion-docs/src/documents/tutorial-creatingAPreferencesEditorUsingThePreferencesFramework/PrefsFramework.md

 },</code></pre>

 The first line of the  Preference Map, `“minEditor.autoPilot”`, is the name of the preference.
 This exactly matches the name we saw in the Primary Schema earlier.
-This the value for this key is a JavaScript object that defines how this particular preference relates to the Panel’s internal data model.
+The value for this key is a JavaScript object that defines how this particular preference relates to the Panel’s internal data model.